 - Deliberately hurting behaviour

 - Repeated over time

 - An imbalance of power, which makes it hard for those who are being bullied to defend themselves.

-Behaviours of young children are very unlikely to include children deliberately hurting others time and time again.
-They are usually due to young children testing out boundaries or exhibiting their frustrations.
+Behaviours of young children are very unlikely to include deliberately and repeatedly hurting others time.
+They are usually due to young children still developing their emotional regulation and communication skills.

 Inappropriate language